ngs-docs/2021-august-remote-computing/06-projects.Rmd

 - Pick any book from https://www.gutenberg.org/
 - Find the URL for the plain text
 - Copy the URL
-- Use `wget` to download it to farm
+- Use `curl` to download it to farm
 - Look at it with `head`

 ## Dealing with files: some recommendations